Rice Global Paris Summer Program

 Who Can Apply

-Any Rice undergraduate student may apply.
+Any current Rice undergraduate student may apply.

 Please review each individual course webpage for prerequisite information.
 If you have not met a course’s prerequisite, you will not be eligible to enroll in that specific course.

-Graduating seniors are welcome to apply to the program; however, Rice summer financial aid is not available to students who have earned enough credits to graduate by the end of the spring semester.
-Seniors must postpone their graduation date to the summer in order to participate.Graduating seniors remain eligible to apply for Rice Global tuition and travel awards, which are included as part of the program application.
+- Note for Graduating Seniors: You are welcome to apply to this program; however, Rice summer aid (directly from the financial aid office) is not available to seniors who have obtained enough credits to graduate by the end of the spring semester.
+Additionally, you will have to postpone your graduation date to the summer in order to participate.
+You are still eligible to apply for both RICE GLOBAL tuition and travel awards, included below in the application.

 Course Application